 What is a Bankruptcy?

 Bankruptcy is the last resort but not the end of the world.
 In some cases, declaring bankruptcy can be the best option to eliminate debt and allow you to start over with a clean slate.
 A Bankruptcy can only be administered by a Licensed Insolvency Trustee like Bromwich+Smith, once signed, it affords you legal protection from your creditors which means peace of mind for you.
-A first time Bankruptcy is usually discharged in 9 months and affects your credit as an R9.
 Something to consider in this option is you will likely have to sell your assets (some exemptions apply).

 Licenced Insolvency Trustees, Bromwich+Smith have debt relief specialists available to offer debt advice and debt restructuring entirely from the comfort of your own home.
 Now offering video appointments with clients, Bromwich+Smith’s Debt Relief Specialists are available for initial free, no obligation, confidential consultation by phone at 1-855-884-9243 or request a call back at contact us page.

 By Taz Rajan Community Engagement Partner at Bromwich+Smith